What are masala bonds? Why are its characteristics? Read further to know more.

 - It helps to internationalize the Indian rupee as international investors become more familiar with the Indian rupee, the Indian economy, and its growth prospects.

 - There will be a fall in foreign currency-denominated external commercial borrowings (ECB) with an increase in the popularity of masala bonds.
-This will create a favourable position in the debt market concerning exchange risks.
+This will create a favorable position in the debt market concerning exchange risks.

 - It’ll help in the development of domestic bond markets due to competition from overseas investors.
 This, in turn, will create a new venue for retail investors.